umutsevdi/brauzer/README.md

         - [x] Parser
     - [ ] FTP/SFTP:

-## 5. License
+## License

-Distributed under the MIT License.
+Distributed under the GPL License.
 See `LICENSE` for more information.

 <p id="contact">

-## 6. Contact
+## Contact

-Feel free to contact me for any further information or suggestion.
+Feel free to contact me for any further information or suggestions.

 Project: [umutsevdi/brauzer](https://github.com/umutsevdi/brauzer)